 8 After hearing the registered shareholder or nominee, the Board of Directors may cancel, with retroactive effect as of the date of registration, the registration of such shareholder or nominee if the registration was effected based on false information.
 The respective shareholder or nominee shall be informed immediately of the cancellation of the registration.
 9 The Board of Directors shall specify the details and promulgate the necessary regulations concerning the application of this art.
-5. Such regulations shall specify the cases in which the Board or a corporate body designated by the Board may allow exemptions from the limitation on registration or the regulation concerning nominees.
-10 The limitation on registration provided for in this article shall also apply to shares acquired or subscribed by the exercise of subscription, option or conversion rights.
+5. Such regulations shall specify the cases in which the Board or a corporate body designated by the Board may allow exemptions from the limitation on registration or the regulation provided for in this article shall also apply to shares acquired or subscribed by the exercise of subscription, option or conversion rights.